+6.1 General

-- 6.1 General - 6.1.1 The Depositary of the Company is NatWest Trustee and Depositary Services Limited, a private limited company registered in England and Wales with company number 11194605. - 6.1.2 The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland. - 6.1.3 The Depositary's registered office address is 250 Bishopsgate, London EC2M 4AA.
-The Depositary's head office address is 440 Strand, London WC2N 5LR.
-The address of its office which handles matters relating to the Company is set out in Appendix 6. - 6.1.4 The Depositary's principal activity is the provision of trustee and depositary services. - 6.1.5 The Depositary is established in the UK and is authorised and regulated by the FCA to act as a depositary of a UK UCITS or a UK AIF. - 6.2 Duties of the Depositary
+- 6.1.1 The Depositary of the Company is NatWest Trustee and Depositary Services Limited, a private limited company registered in England and Wales with company number 11194605. - 6.1.2 The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland. - 6.1.3 The Depositary's registered and head office address is 250 Bishopsgate, London EC2M 4AA.
+The address of its office which handles matters relating to the Company is set out in Appendix 6 of this Prospectus. - 6.1.4 The Depositary's principal activity is the provision of trustee and depositary services. - 6.1.5 The Depositary is established in the UK and is authorised and regulated by the FCA to act as a depositary of a UK UCITS or a UK AIF.

+6.2 Duties of the Depositary